Home | Notes | Github |

 ), but is Linked.
 The key thing I did was to first work out which basins were inside a bounding box which equated to Scotland (and a little of Northern Ireland + England), and then plot them.
 It took multiple overlapping plots to do this, but given the limited scope of my interest I thought it better to go quick, dirty and highly manual than some all singing script I only used once.

-So I had a couple failed attempts I wanted to touch on breifly.
+So I had a couple failed attempts I wanted to touch on briefly.
 One was using some elevation data from here

-Some (smart) people wrote a paper doing what I thought would be an afternoons work.
+Of note is I also found out later on that some (smart) people wrote a paper doing what I thought would be an afternoons work.
 Well, they did a bit more, but there was more of them, and they got paid to do it3.
+So only a 90% failure of my ability to estimate my random side projects.